ahungry/geben/README.md

      - B       set a breakpoint interactively
      - u       unset a breakpoint at a line
      - U       clear all breakpoints
-     - \C-c b  display breakpoint list
+     - C-c b  display breakpoint list
      - >       set redirection mode
-     - \C-u t  change redirection mode
+     - C-u t  change redirection mode
      - d       display backtrace
      - t       display backtrace
      - v       display context variables
-     - \C-c f  visit script file
+     - C-c f  visit script file
      - w       where
      - q       stop
 ```

-   When you hit any unbound key of `geben-mode', Geben will ask you to
+   When you hit any unbound key of `geben-mode`, Geben will ask you to
    edit the original script file.
 Say yes and Geben will attempts to
-   load the script file via `TRAMP'.
+   load the script file via `TRAMP`.

-   To quit Geben, type: `M-x geben-end`
+   To quit Geben: `M-x geben-end`

-# About
-## Known Issues
+# Known Issues
-* This version is not tested with Xdebug 2.1.* yet.

-* There are some issues related Xdebug, version of at least 2.0.3.
+## PHP

 - Xdebug does not support STDERR command feature so that STDERR
     redirection feature does not work expectedly.

-  - Xdebug does not implement `dbgp:' scheme feature so that with
+- Xdebug does not implement `dbgp:` scheme feature so that with
-    `step-in' command into a lambda function (you can create it with
+    `step-in` command into a lambda function (you can create it with
-    `create_function' in PHP) the cursor position is located at
+    `create_function` in PHP) or mocked function the cursor position is located at
-    invalid line.
+    an invalid line.
+Geben could handle this more gracefully.

-  - Xdebug may tell invalid line number on breaking by `return' type
+- Xdebug may tell invalid line number on breaking by `return` type
     breakpoint.
 To this case Geben indicates the cursor at the top of
     the file in where the current breakpoint exists.

 - Xdebug unexpectedly breaks on returning from class/instance method
-    if there is a `call' type breakpoint to the method.
+    if there is a `call` type breakpoint to the method.

-  - If Xdebug is not loaded not as `zend_extension', some feature do
-    not work as expectedly (e.g. step_into).

-## Support
+- Conditional breakpoints currently cannot be deleted

+# Contributing
 We always need your support - bug reports, feature requests,
 and code/documents/design contributions.

 To submit one or more of them, please file an issue here or email
 Matthew Carter <m@ahungry.com>.

-## License
+# License
 GPLv3